 The Metropolitan Topeka Planning Organization (MTPO) has been designated as the Metropolitan Planning Organization (MPO) for the metropolitan Topeka planning area.
 As part of the planning process the MTPO periodically undertakes a variety of corridor studies and other specialized planning projects that require public input.
 It is necessary to solicit public input when making decisions on projects that could have major impacts on persons residing within the MTPO area.
 By considering both professional criteria (e.g. engineering standards, traffic engineering, right-of-way issues, funding limits, etc) and public comments, the MTPO has the opportunity to address professional criteria within a model planning process that is sensitive to neighborhood needs and uses public involvement effectively.
-Based on requirements within the planning regulations, this Public Participation Plan was developed for the use of the MTPO.
-The PPP outlines the process for public involvement in the development of the Metropolitan Transportation Plan (MTP), Transportation Improvement Programs (TIP), Unified Planning Work Programs (UPWP) and other major Transportation Studies by the MTPO
+Based on requirements within the planning regulations, this Public Participation Plan (PPP) outlines the process for public involvement in the development of the MTP, TIP, Unified Planning Work Programs (UPWP) and other major transportation studies by the MTPO.